N-AO5/HO_training_notes/04 Work and Study/triage.md

 1. Application is received
 2. Biometric enrollment (finger print scan process, photo) (if not- do SSB check)
 3. RIS checks(complete) - security checks
-4. Decide / decision complete (or something similer)
+4. Decide / decision complete (or something similar)
 5. Ready for consider/ Ready for reconsider (main thing you should see)
 6. When its reconsider registration -> go back and check RIS(expire in 2month), check Sdcorrelation (command checkSDCorrIDs [service delivery ID])
 7. Service delivery complete. (sometimes not showing)